OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 >
 > Support to customize the **Don't Send** button was introduced in [requirement set 1.14](/javascript/api/requirement-sets/outlook/requirement-set-1.14/outlook-requirement-set-1.14).
 Learn more about its [supported clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#outlook-client-support).

 If a mail item doesn't meet the conditions of a Smart Alerts add-in, a dialog is shown to the user to alert them that additional actions may be needed before an item can be sent.
 The [send mode option](onmessagesend-onappointmentsend-events.md#available-send-mode-options) specified in the manifest determines the options that appear to the user in the dialog.
 The **Don't Send** option appears in the dialog no matter what send mode option you select.
 By default, selecting **Don't Send** cancels the send operation and closes the dialog.
-To provide the user with further guidance on how to meet the conditions of your add-in, customize the text of this button and program it to open a task pane where you can provide additional information and functionality.
+To provide the user with further guidance on how to meet the conditions of your add-in, customize the text of this button and program it to open a task pane or run a function.
+Through these add-in commands, you can provide the user with additional information and functionality.

 ### Modify the Don't Send button text and functionality

-To modify the text of the **Don't Send** button or assign it a task pane command, you must set additional options in the [event.completed](/javascript/api/outlook/office.mailboxevent#outlook-office-mailboxevent-completed-member(1)) method of your event handler.
+To modify the text of the **Don't Send** button or assign it a task pane or function, you must set additional options in the [event.completed](/javascript/api/outlook/office.mailboxevent#outlook-office-mailboxevent-completed-member(1)) method of your event handler.

 - The [cancelLabel](/javascript/api/outlook/office.smartalertseventcompletedoptions#outlook-office-smartalertseventcompletedoptions-cancellabel-member) option customizes the text of the **Don't Send** button.
 Custom text must be a maximum of 20 characters.
-- The [commandId](/javascript/api/outlook/office.smartalertseventcompletedoptions#outlook-office-smartalertseventcompletedoptions-commandid-member) option specifies the ID of the task pane that opens when the **Don't Send** button is selected.
-The value must match the task pane ID in the manifest of your add-in.
+- The [commandId](/javascript/api/outlook/office.smartalertseventcompletedoptions#outlook-office-smartalertseventcompletedoptions-commandid-member) option specifies the ID of the task pane or function that runs when the **Don't Send** button is selected.
+The value must match the task pane or function command ID in the manifest of your add-in.
 The markup depends on the type of manifest your add-in uses.
-  - **Add-in only manifest**: The `id` attribute of the **\<Control\>** element representing the task pane.
+  - **Add-in only manifest**: The `id` attribute of the **\<Control\>** element representing the task pane or function command.
-  - **Unified manifest for Microsoft 365**: The "id" property of the task pane command in the "controls" array.
+  - **Unified manifest for Microsoft 365**: The "id" property of the task pane or function command in the "controls" array.
 - The [contextData](/javascript/api/outlook/office.smartalertseventcompletedoptions#outlook-office-smartalertseventcompletedoptions-contextdata-member) option specifies any JSON data you want to pass to the add-in when the **Don't Send** button is selected.
 If you include this option, you must also set the `commandId` option.
 Otherwise, the JSON data is ignored.

   > [!TIP]
-  > To retrieve the value of the `contextData` option, you must call [Office.context.mailbox.item.getInitializationContextAsync](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#methods) in the JavaScript implementation of your task pane.
+  > To retrieve the value of the `contextData` option, you must call [Office.context.mailbox.item.getInitializationContextAsync](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#methods) in the JavaScript implementation of your task pane or function command.

+In this sample, the **Don't Send** button is modified to open a task pane.

 1. Navigate to the **./src/launchevent** folder, then open **launchevent.js**.
 1. Replace the **getAttachmentsCallback** function with the following code.